FUNDS TRANSFER AGREEMENT AND AUTHORIZATION

 To the extent not otherwise prohibited by law, in connection with any funds transfer involving the transfer of funds to or from any country outside of the U.S., you agree to release and hold the credit union harmless from any loss or liability which you may incur after the credit union has executed your payment order.
 In no event shall the credit union be liable for consequential damages.

-If the credit union receives a funds transfer for you or for other persons authorized to have access to your account, you agree that the credit union is not obligated to provide you with next day notice of the receipt of the funds transfer.
-The credit union will provide you with notification of the receipt of all funds transfers by including such items in the periodic account statements which we provide.
-You may, of course, inquire between receipt of periodic statements whether or not a specific funds transfer has been received.
-The cut-off time for receipt and processing of incoming funds transfers will be at 4:30 p.m.
-CST on each weekday the credit union is open.
+If the credit union receives a wire transfer for you or for other persons authorized to have access to your account, you agree that the credit union is not obligated to provide you with next day notice of the receipt of the wire transfer.
+The credit union will provide you with notification of the receipt of all wire transfers by including such items in the periodic account statements which we provide.
+You may, of course, inquire between receipt of periodic statements whether or not a specific wire transfer has been received.
+The cut-off time for receipt and processing of incoming wire transfers will be at 4:00 pm CT on each weekday the credit union is open.
 Funds received after the cut-off time may be treated as having been received on the next business day and processed accordingly.